dmmikkel/vuezy/README.md

 These wrappers are objects that expose convienient methods for mutating the data, such as `add`, `replaceIndex`, `replaceWhere`, `replaceById`, `replaceOrAddById`, and many more.

-All mutation happens through the Vuex mutations, which means you don't lose any benefits of the vue-devtools integration with Vuex.
+All state mutation happen through Vuex commits, so you don't lose any benefits of the devtool integration with Vuex.